Eiman Yousif

-Eiman Yousif (إيمان يوسف, born 17 December 1992), is a Sudanese actor, singer, song writer and human's rights activist best known for her character Mona in the 2023 drama film Goodbye Julia.
-Directed by Mohamed Kordofani, the film scooped Sudan's first-ever international nomination at the Cannes Film Festival in 2023 winning the Prix de la Liberté (Freedom Award).
+Eiman Yousif (إيمان يوسف), is a Sudanese actor, singer, songwriter, and human rights activist.
+She became known for playing the character Mona in the award-winning 2023 drama film Goodbye Julia, directed by Mohamed Kordofani.

-Biography
+Early life and education

 Born on 17 December 1992 in Khartoum, Eiman Yousif earned both her bachelor's and master's degrees from the School of Management Studies at the University of Khartoum.

-During her time as a student, Eiman was a member of the Faculty Choir.
-She is also part of the prestigious Bait Aloud Orchestra and has performed at numerous events both within Sudan and internationally.
-Eiman founded herself in the public sphere when a photo of her participating in a demonstration went viral, becoming an iconic image of the 2018 Sudanese revolution.
+During her time as a student, Eiman was a member of the faculty choir.

+Career

-It was on social media that Mohamed Kordofani first encountered Eiman in a viral live video in which she was singing in one of her private concerts at Someet Gallery in Khartoum.
-He would later cast her in the award-winning drama film Goodbye Julia where she played the co-lead character, Mona.
-She also recorded one of the movie's main soundtracks, Tell me how? (قول لي كيف) which features Sudanese rapper, Nile.
+It was on social media that Mohamed Kordofani first encountered Eiman, in a viral live video in which she was singing in one of her private concerts at Someet Gallery in Khartoum.
+Although she was not a professional actor, he later cast her in the drama film Goodbye Julia where she played the co-lead character, Mona.
+She also recorded one of the movie's main soundtracks, Tell me how? (قول لي كيف), which also features Sudanese rapper, Nile.

 As a singer and composer, she released her single "Where is The Dream" expressing her sentiments about the deteriorating political situation in Sudan following the revolution.
 She was also one of the leading voices in the 2024 musical collaboration "We Stay Well Together" 2024 musical collaboration, advocating for peaceful coexistence in Sudan.
-Drawing attention to violations of children's rights during the ongoing war in her homeland, she participated in Unite with the Children of Sudan Conference organized by Save the Children, USAID, and UNICEF in Nairobi, where she contributed with her song Inta Altreeg (You’re the Path).
+Drawing attention to violations of children's rights during the ongoing war in her homeland, she participated in Unite with the Children of Sudan Conference organized by Save the Children, USAID, and UNICEF in Nairobi, where she contributed with her song "Inta Altreeg" ("You're the Path").

+Other activities

+She was part of the Bait Al Oud Orchestra, which performed in Sudan and internationally.

+Eiman found herself in the public sphere when a photo of her participating in a demonstration went viral, becoming an iconic image of the 2018 Sudanese revolution.
+She has become an activist for human rights, HIV/AIDS, violence against women and children, and peace.

+She sat on a jury panel of the Aswan International Women's Film Festival in April 2024.

+Personal life

-Following the tragic outbreak of war in Sudan, which began in Khartoum, Eiman was forced to leave her home after the filming of Goodbye Julia for Cairo, Egypt, where she currently lives with her family.
+Following the outbreak of war in Sudan, which began in Khartoum, Eiman was forced to leave her home after the filming of Goodbye Julia.
+Along with two sisters and their children, she travelled through Dongola and Wadi Halfa to Cairo, Egypt.
+She was unable to attend international screenings of Goodbye Julia, as she may not be able to return to Egypt if she left, and she could not return to Sudan.
+Her family home in Khartoum was robbed by the Rapid Support Forces after their departure.